Skip to Content

 You can still see some of Lutyens’ original interiors inside the castle, where it was divided up to replicate a country house.
 There’s also a walled garden next to the castle which was designed by Gertrude Jekyll, a friend of Hudson.
 And in another clever bit of recycling, old boats have been turned upside-down and used as storage sheds.

-Lindisfarne Castle is normally open February to October.
-Times vary with the tides, so check before visiting.
-Entry costs £9 adults, £4.50 children or free for National Trust members.
+Lindisfarne Castle is located on Holy Island TD15 2SH.
+It’s normally open February to late October (except Fridays), but times vary with the tides, so check before visiting.
+Entry costs £8.50 adults, £4.25 children aged 5–17, or free for National Trust members.

 Boats turned sheds on Lindisfarne Island